dell/csm-docs/content/docs/getting-started/installation/kubernetes/powermax/helm/_index.md

 {{< /collapse >}}
 </ul>

-8. Make sure to provide the base64 encoded TLS certificate and key contents created in the [CSI PowerMax Reverse Proxy](#csi-powermax-reverse-proxy) prerequisite step above.
+7. Using the TLS certificate and key created in the [CSI PowerMax Reverse Proxy](../prerequisite/#csi-powermax-reverse-proxy) prerequisite step, provide the base64 encoded certificate and key contents to `csireverseproxy.certManager.certificateFile` and `csireverseproxy.certManager.privateKeyFile`.
     ```yaml
     csireverseproxy:
       tlsSecret: csirevproxy-tls-secret